spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

 - **propose**: create a [proposed Run](../../run/proposed.md) against a proposed version of infrastructure;
 - **ignore**: do not schedule a new Run;

 Using this policy it is possible to create a very sophisticated, custom-made setup.
 We can think of two main - and not mutually exclusive - use cases.
-The first one would be to ignore changes to certain paths - something you'd find useful both with classic monorepos and repositories containing multiple Terraform projects under different paths.
+The first one would be to ignore changes to certain paths - something you'd find useful both with classic monorepos and repositories containing multiple OpenTofu/Terraform projects under different paths.
 The second one would be to only attempt to apply a subset of changes - for example, only commits tagged in a certain way.

 ### Git push policy and tracked branch